StarRocks/starrocks/docs/table_design/Data_distribution.md

 Data in partitions can be subdivided into multiple buckets, and the data within a bucket can be referred to as a tablet.

-- Bucketing methods: StarRocks supports Random bucketing (since v3.1) and Hash bucketing.
+- Bucketing methods: supports Random bucketing (since v3.1) and Hash bucketing.
 Random bucketing: does not require the bucketing key when creating a table or adding a partition.
 The data is randomly distributed across different buckets.
-- Hash bucketing: requires the bucketing key when creating a table or adding a partition. data within a partition is subdivided into buckets based on the bucketing key. rows with the same bucketing key value are assigned to the corresponding and unique bucket.
+- Hash bucketing: requires the bucketing key when creating a table or adding a partition.
+Data within a partition is subdivided into buckets based on the bucketing key.
+Rows with the same bucketing key value are assigned to the corresponding and unique bucket.

-the number of buckets: By default, StarRocks automatically sets the number of buckets (since version 2.5.7).
+The number of buckets: By default, StarRocks automatically sets the number of buckets (since version 2.5.7).
 However, you can also manually set the number of buckets.
 For more information, see [Determine the number of buckets](#determine-the-number-of-buckets).

 #### Random bucketing (since v3.1)